 Christians around the world have been working to bring the Treaty into force since it was agreed by the United Nations.
 The Holy See was one of the first states to join and the Pacific Council of Churches urged states to join, many did so.
 Countless individual Christians across the world have been working and praying for the Treaty for decades.

-When the Treaty enters into force nuclear weapons will be banned under international law in the same way as other weapons of mass destruction.
+Since the Treaty entered into force, nuclear weapons have been banned under international law in the same way as other weapons of mass destruction.
 All signatories are required to encourage other states to sign up to the treaty.

-The TPNW is a comprehensive ban on nuclear weapons and other related activity.
+The TPNW is a comprehensive ban on nuclear weapons and other related activities.
 This includes:

-A ban on the use, stockpiling, testing, production, manufacture, stationing and installation.
+- Banning use, stockpiling, testing, production, manufacture, stationing and installation

-A ban on assisting with the prohibited acts, such as the United States leasing the Trident missiles to the UK.
+- Banning assisting with prohibited acts, such as the United States leasing Trident missiles to the UK

-A ban on allowing nuclear weapons to travel through territorial waters or airspace.
+- Banning allowing nuclear weapons to travel through territorial waters or airspace

-The requirement of assistance to the victims of nuclear weapons.
-This is the first time this has been included in a treaty.
+- Requiring assistance to the victims of nuclear weapons, included for the first time in a treaty